joerivanveen/bloembraaden/README.md

 laid over their website, that you can configure as well as change the appearance of.

 ## Who’s it for
-Bloembraaden is aimed at webdevelopers and starting digital agencies that want to be free to realise websites exactly the way they want.
+Bloembraaden is aimed at webdevelopers and digital agencies that want to be free to realise websites exactly the way they want.

 We like **unicorns** more than uniforms...